Some people are calling this the weirdest recession.

 This week’s property data provided by Dr. Andrew Wilson of My Housing Market

-Watch our video As DR Andrew Wilson gives his commentary on the follwoing data:
+Watch our video above as Dr. Andrew Wilson gives his commentary on the following data:

-Auction clearance rates remain firm in Sydney last weekend.
+Auction clearance rates remained firm in Sydney last weekend.

 Newly listed homes for sale:

-Fewer homes have been coming on the market for sale over the last week, particularly in Victoria.
+The markets are picking up and vendors are more comfortable and more homes have come on the market for sale over the last week, particularly in Victoria.

 Now is the time to take action and set yourself for the opportunities that will present themselves as the market moves on

 If you’re wondering what will happen to property in 2020–2021 you are not alone.